We collect your rubbish, recycling and garden waste in separate bins (with a box for your glass recycling) or in purple and clear sacks.

 Cardboard can be flattened, folded or torn.
 Please remove any packaging such as polystyrene.

-If your brown bin is full cardboard can be left alongside it but this needs to be flat and at a size that would have fitted into your bin.
+If your brown bin is full, cardboard can be left alongside it but it needs to be flat and a size that could fit in your bin, it can be tied or taped together.
 We will accept recycling in alternative containers such as your old recycling box or a hessian/jute bag.
 Please do not use carrier bags or black bin bags.

 - newspapers, magazines, telephone directories, catalogues